Dannark/BWO/README.md

 * [-] Build Category
     - [ ] Think about the Logic and rules to limite players for placing items on world
     - [ ] Place Objects like walls, doors, foundation and so on

+### 03/08
+* Rebuilng Logic to Synchronize enemy walk with speed simulation from Server-Side (This is need to calculate when enemy is REALLY close to player, instead of "teleporting" to from backend while in front they are not close)

 ### 01/08
 * Added Server-Side Folder to the project